-Senate Bill 546 aims to enhance the circuit court and criminal justice system in Wisconsin by adding new branches and positions in various counties.
-Specifically, the bill proposes the establishment of four additional circuit court branches: one in Brown County and one in Menominee and Shawano Counties, both starting on August 1, 2027, and another two branches in Brown County and Kenosha County, beginning on August 1, 2028.
-The bill also authorizes the creation of numerous positions, including judges, court reporters, assistant district attorneys, and assistant state public defenders, with specific numbers and timelines for each position outlined in the bill.
+Senate Bill 546 aims to enhance the circuit court and criminal justice system in Wisconsin by authorizing the addition of several new positions and branches in specific counties.
+The bill proposes to add four circuit court branches: one in Brown County and one in Menominee and Shawano Counties, both starting on August 1, 2027, and another two branches in Brown County and Kenosha County, starting on August 1, 2028.
+The bill also provides for the hiring of judges, court reporters, assistant district attorneys, and assistant state public defenders over the 2027-29 biennium, with specific numbers and timelines outlined for each position.

 Statutes affected: